Last Updated: 7th July 2021

 While an Aeropress uses air to press down, a Moka pot uses air to create a vacuum.
 When heat is applied to the water tank, the water and air expand inside.
 The pressure builds up and causes the water to go up into the coffee filter basket.
 After this, the finished coffee is sucked into the upper chamber, ready to pour and enjoy.

 Our guide on how a stove-top espresso maker works goes into more detail.
 The amount of pressure applied is still lower than that from professional espresso machines.
 However, it’s still higher than the gravity from traditional brewing methods.

 Since it is impossible to apply significant amounts of pressure with a French press, this isn’t as effective of a method.
 It also takes more time for the coffee to brew.
 The key is to add more coffee grounds than you think you need, to add more richness to the flavour.

-You might read up on the history of the French press, which is fascinating.
 The idea behind the French press sheds light on how water temperature affects coffee.
 Boiling water is too hot and destroys the coffee flavour.
 Water that is brought to a lesser temperature allows the grounds to extract their flavour more.
 This is an important part of the making of espresso.

 For this method, you’ll need:

 The rest of the process you may be familiar with: